lockhaven72/meli_proxy/README.md

 - The application's image has been pushed into DockerHub: https://hub.docker.com/repository/docker/lockhaven72/meli-proxy

+- A token generator script has been added to append in the requests against Mercadolibre's API.
+Add this token as part of the Authorization header (Bearer Token type).

 ## Running the application

 ### Running the application with k8s